puzzlecollector/patent_similarity_experiments/README.md

-Experimenting with various models to tackle the patent similarity/ranking problem.
+Experimenting with various models to tackle the patent similarity ranking problem.

 Baseline: Language Models that directly predict the similarity score.